-Ise is the original pilgrim's playground; home to Japan's holiest shrine and some of the friendliest people you'll encounter.
+Ise is the original pilgrim's playground; home to Japan's holiest shrine.

-The Ise Jingu shrine is the geographical and spiritual heart of Ise, making up around a fifth of the town’s total area.
-It’s one of the most sacred shinto sites in all of Japan and is an extraordinary spiritual space; walking in silence beneath the sunlight filtering through thousand year-old fragrant cypress trees, even the most sceptical atheists will struggle not to feel their soul lifted.
+Ise shrine is the geographical and spiritual heart of Ise, making up around a fifth of its total area.
+It’s the most sacred Shinto site in Japan and is considered a spiritual place.
+Walking in silence beneath the sunlight filtering through thousand-year-old fragrant cypress trees, you can’t help but feel something special about Ise.

 Don’t expect to find any vending machines or food stalls once you’re inside, turn off your phone and use your indoor voice wherever possible – the atmosphere is so tranquil and contemplative you’ll find yourself whispering anyway.

-If you want to follow the traditional pilgrim’s route, you should first head to the scenic area of Futami along the coast, about 10 kilometers from the Ise Jingu.
-This is where you can spot the Meoto Iwa or ‘Wedded Rocks’, two holy rocks set just offshore that are connected by a thick shimenawa (sacred rope).
+The Meoto Iwa, also known as “Wedded Rocks,” are two holy rocks just offshore connected by a thick shimenawa (sacred rope).
 Couples come here to pray for luck in love at the adjacent Futami Okitama shrine.
-Visit early if you’re there from May to July when the sun rises exactly midway between the rocks.
+Visit early if you’re visiting from May to July to view the sunrise exactly midway between the rocks.

-Fans of Japanese history can visit the snappily-titled Ise Azuchi Momayama Cultural Village close by for a chance to experience Edo life through ninja shows, rides and architecture – you can spy the gilded roof of the reconstructed Azuchi castle from the road heading to the Meoto-Iwa.
-Around the theme park, the hills offer some leisurely hiking and nice views of the town and ocean.
+Japanese history buffs can visit the Ise Azuchi Momayama Cultural Village close by for a chance to experience Edo life through ninja shows, rides and architecture.
+You can spy the gilded roof of the reconstructed Azuchi Castle from the road heading to the Meoto-Iwa.

 Dedicated shuttle buses ferry tourists to and from the major sites.
 You can also rent a bicycle for more freedom.
 Walking between points of interest is ambitious but doable.
 You can more access information at the Tourist Information Center just in front of Ise-shi station.